SiftLogic/sift_bulk_api_php/README.md

 =================
 * **main.php:** Example CLI that uploads a file, polls for it to complete, then downloads it.
 * **Operations.php:** Class that controls server connections.
+* **ftpOperations.js:** Object that provides an FTP interface to the server.
+* **httpOperations.js:** Object that provides an HTTP interface to the server.
-* **OperationsTest.php:** 100% code coverage unit tests of operations.js.
-It is recommended that you update this if you want to customize operations.js.
+* **/tests:** 100% code coverage unit tests of API functionality.
+It is recommended that you update these if you want to customize operations.js.
 * **composer.json:** Standard [Composer](https://getcomposer.org/doc/01-basic-usage.md) specification file.
 * **vendor:** Standard location of composer packages.
 * **patched_pemftp:** FTP library.
 Only a few work, and there were a few customizations.
 See that README.